-ID No. NF Measure/Action Status Interface with measure Term Field FA Provision of alternatives for residual heat removal FA-1-1-1 Units 5&6 Implementation of provisions to power the reliable supply cabinets from 6 kV MDG Completed A-1-1 November 2016 FA-1-1-2 Units 5&6 Implementation of provisions for charging the batteries of the safety system trains from 0,4 kV MDGs Completed A-1-1 November 2016 FA-1-1-3 KNPP Seismic upgrade of the overhead passage-wayss between Auxiliary Building and the Reactor Buildings of Units 5&6 Completed A-1-1 November 2016 FA-1-1-4 KNPP Construction of buildings for the MDGs sheltering Completed A-1-1 October 2015 Field FB Measures to prevent and mitigate the consequences of floods FB-2-2-1 KNPP Implementation of provisions to prevent water penetration into the plant sewage when the valley is flooded Completed B-2-2 December 2016 Field FC Measures to improve stability in case of a loss of ultimate heat sink FC-2-4-1 SNFSF Installation of an independent cooling system in SNFSF Cancelled C-2-4 December 2015 Field FD Measures for improving the capabilities for severe accident management FD-2-4-1 Units 5&6 Installation of additional pipeline to the spent fuel pool cooling system for back up from an external source Completed for Unit 6 In progress for Unit 5 D-2-4 June 2022 New term FD-2-4-2 Units 5&6 Feasibility study of direct water injection to the reactor core from an external source Completed D-2-4 December 2020 FD-2-4-3 Units 5&6 Feasibility study of direct water supply to SGs from an external source Completed D-2-4 December 2020 FD-2-5-1 SNFSF Installation of pipeline for direct water supply to the SNFSF pools from external source (diesel pumps or fire truck) Completed D-2-5 June 2015
+ID No. NF Measure/Action Interface with measure Sta atus Field FA Provision of alternatives for residual heat removal FA-1-1-1 Units 5&6 Implementation of provisions to power the reliable supply cabinets from 6 kV MDG A-1-1 Completed November 2016 FA-1-1-2 Units 5&6 Implementation of provisions for charging the batteries of the safety system trains from 0,4 kV MDGs A-1-1 Completed November 2016 FA-1-1-3 KNPP Seismic upgrade of the overhead passage-wayss between Auxiliary Building and the Reactor Buildings of Units 5&6 A-1-1 Completed November 2016 FA-1-1-4 KNPP Construction of buildings for the MDGs sheltering A-1-1 Completed October 2015 Field FB Measures to prevent and mitigate the consequences of floods FB-2-2-1 KNPP Implementation of provisions to prevent water penetration into the plant sewage when the valley is flooded B-2-2 Completed December 2016 Field FC Measures to improve stability in case of a loss of ultimate heat sink FC-2-4-1 SNFSF Installation of an independent cooling system in SNFSF C-2-4 Cancelled December 2015 Field FD Measures for improving the capabilities for severe accident management FD-2-4-1 Units 5&6 Installation of additional pipeline to the spent fuel pool cooling system for back up from an external source D-2-4 Completed June 2022 FD-2-4-2 Units 5&6 Feasibility study of direct water injection to the reactor core from an external source D-2-4 Completed December 2020 FD-2-4-3 Units 5&6 Feasibility study of direct water supply to SGs from an external source D-2-4 Completed December 2020 FD-2-5-1 SNFSF Installation of pipeline for direct water supply to the SNFSF pools from external source (diesel pumps or fire truck) D-2-5 Completed June 2015

-ID No. NF Measure/Action Status Interface with measure Term FD-2-7 Units 5&6 Development of Procedure for actions of the emergency teams during the simultaneous accidents in different units/installations at the Kozloduy NPP site Completed D-2-7 March 2018 FD-2-8-1 Units 5&6 Prevention of airbourne release to the MCR in the event of a severe accident by implementation of a set of organizational and technical measures Completed D-2-8 November 2016 FD-2-8-2 Units 5&6 Modifications of SAMGs and electricity supply recovery procedures from MDG to ensurerestarting of the ventilation systems for recirculation and air filtration in the MCR Completed D-2-8 FA-1-1-1 November 2016 FD-2-8-3 Units 5&6 Instructions on the evacuation of the MCR staff to the ECR upon reaching the dose limit of 1mSv/h shall be added to the SAMGs Completed D-2-8 July 2015 FD-2-8-4 Units 5,&6 Prevention of airbourne release to the ECR in case of a severe accident by replacement of the corridor doors with gas tight ones Completed D-2-8 July 2015
+ID No. NF Measure/Action Interface with measure Stat us FD-2-7 Units 5&6 Development of Procedure for actions of the emergency teams during the simultaneous accidents in different units/installations at the Kozloduy NPP site D-2-7 Completed March 2018 FD-2-8-1 Units 5&6 Prevention of airbourne release to the MCR in the event of a severe accident by implementation of a set of organizational and technical measures D-2-8 Completed November 2016 FD-2-8-2 Units 5&6 Modifications of SAMGs and electricity supply recovery procedures from MDG to ensurerestarting of the ventilation systems for recirculation and air filtration in the MCR D-2-8 FA-1-1-1 Completed November 2016 FD-2-8-3 Units 5&6 Instructions on the evacuation of the MCR staff to the ECR upon reaching the dose limit of 1mSv/h shall be added to the SAMGs D-2-8 Completed July 2015 FD-2-8-4 Units 5,&6 Prevention of airbourne release to the ECR in case of a severe accident by replacement of the corridor doors with gas tight ones D-2-8 Completed July 2015